informatics-isi-edu/ermrestjs/docs/user-docs/handlebars.md

 ### Restriction in the adjacency of opening and closing tags

 As we described [in the markdown document](markdown-formatting.md#attributes), you can add attributes to markdown elements using the `{}` syntax.
-Now imagine you want to create a link, and the attribute value comes from one of the columns.
+Now imagine you want to create a link and the attribute value comes from one of the columns.
 In Mustache, you could do the following (assume `btn_class` is the name of the column):

 Mustache:
 ```